Patient Safety Event Reporting: A Guide to Improving Patient Safety & Outcomes

 Objective

 To construct a reporting system that is readily accessible to all healthcare providers and structured to capture intricate details pertaining to safety events, ensuring a holistic view of the incidents, near misses, and unsafe conditions.
 This system aims to promote a culture of transparency and continuous improvement through the meticulous documentation and analysis of safety events.
+Many hospitals have found that switching to electronic event reporting significantly improves the efficiency of reporting and data management.

 Strategies